Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: DISCUSSIONs AND conclusions

-In addition to $B$-meson decay processes, the hidden-charm decays of higher excited $1^{--}$ charmonia produced directly from $e^+e^-$ annihilation, also offer promising pathways for searching for the $2^3D_2$ and $2^3D_3$ states.
-For example, processes like $e^+e^-\to\psi\to\pi^+\pi^-D^*D^{(*)}$ and $e^+e^-\to\psi\to\eta D^*D^{(*)}$ could provide valuable opportunities for their detection.
-However, a rough estimate indicates that the mass of such a $\psi$ state is likely to be above 4.7 GeV.
-Moreover, the mass gap of the $2^3D_2$ and $2^3D_3$ states is approximately 7 MeV in our results.
-Distinguishing these two states will require higher statistics to accurately measure their spins.
-These pose significant challenges for experiments at the upgraded BESIII and Belle II.
+Besides $B$-meson decays, strong decays of higher excited $1^{--}$ charmonia produced directly in $e^{+}e^{-}$ annihilation also offer promising pathways to search for the $2^{3}D_{2}$ and $2^{3}D_{3}$ states.
+For example, processes such as $e^{+}e^{-} \to \psi \to \eta \psi_{2/3} \to \eta D^{*}\bar{D}^{(*)}$ could provide valuable detection opportunities.
+A rough estimate suggests that the mass of the intermediate $\psi$ state would likely exceed 4.7 GeV.
+Moreover, our results show a mass splitting between the $2^{3}D_{2}$ and $2^{3}D_{3}$ states of about 7 MeV.
+Distinguishing between them will require high statistics to determine their spins precisely, posing significant challenges for experiments at the upgraded BESIII and Belle II.

-The successful identification of the $1D$ triplet in charmonia motivates us to further explore the production mechanisms of states with higher orbital angular momentum, such as the $1F$ triplet.
-Though the masses of $1F$ triplet are quite close, their main decay channels are different.
-Based on the branching ratios of the open charm decay channel for the $1F$ triplet shown in Table~\ref{QPCmodel}, we propose that the $1^3F_2$ state can be probed in the $DD$ channel, while the $1^3F_4$ state can be investigated in the $D^*D^*$ channel.
-Since both $1^3F_2$ state and $1^3F_3$ state have significant branching ratios for $D^*D$ channel, distinguishing between them in the $D^*D$ channel remains a challenging task.
+The successful identification of the $1D$ triplet encourages us to examine production mechanisms for states with higher orbital angular momentum, such as the $1F$ triplet.
+Although the masses of the $1F$ triplet are close, their dominant decay channels differ.
+Based on the open-charm branching ratios shown in Table~\ref{Ftable}, we propose that the $1^{3}F_{2}$ state could be probed in the $D\bar{D}$ channel, whereas the $1^{3}F_{4}$ state could be studied in the $D^{*}\bar{D}^{*}$ channel.
+Since both the $1^{3}F_{2}$ and $1^{3}F_{3}$ states have sizable branching ratios into $D\bar{D}^{*}$, distinguishing them in the $D\bar{D}^{*}$ channel remains challenging.

-Analogous to the $2^3D_2$ and $2^3D_3$ states, the $1F$ charmonia triplet can be systematically investigated through two potential approaches: (1) $B$-meson decay processes and (2) hidden-charm decay channels of higher excited $1^{--}$ charmonia.
-Furthermore, the C-even nature of the $1F$ triplet enables its production via radiative transitions from these excited vector charmonia with mass above 4.2 GeV.
-Notably, the $1^3F_2$ state with $J^{PC}=2^{++}$ emerges as a prime candidate for $S$-wave-dominated radiative transitions from excited vector charmonium states ($1^{--}$).
-Therefore, we encourage that experimental collaborations, such as BESIII and Belle II, can pay attention to $e^+e^-\to\gamma D\bar{D}$ process to search for the $1^3F_2$ state in the future.
+Analogous to the $2^{3}D_{2}$ and $2^{3}D_{3}$ cases, the $1F$ charmonium triplet can be investigated through two main approaches: (1) $B$-meson decays and (2) hidden-charm decays of higher excited $1^{--}$ charmonia, both requiring high energy.
+Furthermore, the $C$-even nature of the $1F$ triplet allows production via radiative transitions from excited vector charmonia with masses above 4.2 GeV.
+In particular, the $1^{3}F_{2}$ state with $J^{PC}=2^{++}$ is a prime candidate for $S$-wave-dominated radiative transitions from excited $1^{--}$ charmonia.
+We therefore encourage experimental collaborations such as BESIII and Belle II to consider the process $e^{+}e^{-} \to \gamma D\bar{D}$ in future searches for the $1^{3}F_{2}$ state.